mkelsch2000/Auto-Generated-Readme/README.md

   - [Questions](#questions)

   ## Installation
-  install it
+  Install it and play as me, Vultron

   ## License
-  This project is licensed under: GNU Affero General Public License v3.0
+  This project is licensed under: Mozilla Public License 2.0

   ## Tests
-  asdf
+  Test out my new gun!

   ## Questions
-  My GitHub: asdf
+  My GitHub: VultronisAWESOME